 Does the YETI Waterproof Duffel Float?

 There is a story of a gentleman whose boat had sunk.
 Floating beside him was his YETI Panga duffel, so he figured he would try to use it as a PFD (personal flotation device).
-Thankfully, he did, as the Panga duffle had kept him floating for an entire hour until rescue finally arrived.
+Thankfully, he did, as the submersible duffel bag had kept him floating for an entire hour until rescue finally arrived.

 ** If zipped properly, the Hydrolok zipper seals in the air, which creates a PFD.

 Our son enjoyed the story and decided to test it’s validity.
-Let’s just say he had the thrill of a lifetime trying to sink a YETI duffle bag.
+Let’s just say he had the thrill of a lifetime trying to sink our favourite YETI duffle bag.

-Portability and Versatility of the YETI Panga 75
+Portability and Versatility of the Panga 75 Duffel

 You could even use a carabiner to attach your YETI Rambler to one of the lash points.
 It’s nice to have the ability to change it up, especially after a long day of adventure.

 The entire YETI Panga line comes in two colours: tan and storm grey.
 On occasion, YETI will release a limited edition colour.
-This time around, the Panga duffel and backpack’s limited edition colour is orange/black.
+The new YETI duffel colour for this year is firefly yellow, and I must say, it’s a gorgeous yellow!

 The YETI Panga 75 weight of 6.1 lbs is the only drawback.
 Even the smaller Panga 50L has an empty weight of 5.2 lbs, slightly heavier than some alternatives.
 However, when you throw in your gear, that weight adds up pretty quickly, which makes it difficult to hike with.